dgoldstein1/websiteAnalytics-backend/readme.md

 | :------------- | :-------------| :--------------------- |
 | /visits        | POST         | Adds a new visit        |

 The body of the request should have two parameters, `IpAddress` and `Location`, both as strings.
-There is no specific JSON structure assigned, which adds added flexability for different use cases.
+There is no specific JSON structure assigned, which adds added flexibility for different use cases.
 For example, in one project I could write location as simply a city name i.e. 'Minneapolis' and in another I can strinify a bunch of JSON.

 Example Request:
 ```sh